 - Early screening tests for dyslexia.

-- Access to appropriate assistive technologies and other accommodations in the public school setting for students with dyslexia.
+- Access to appropriate assistive technologies and other accommodations in the school setting for students with dyslexia.

 - President – Katie Greving